progit/progit/it/09-git-internals/01-chapter9.markdown

 In questo caso rivediamo la commit scomparsa dopo la *dangling commit* e la puoi recuperare creando un branch che punti  al suo SHA.

-### Removing Objects ###
+### Eliminare oggetti ###

-There are a lot of great things about Git, but one feature that can cause issues is the fact that a `git clone` downloads the entire history of the project, including every version of every file.
-This is fine if the whole thing is source code, because Git is highly optimized to compress that data efficiently.
-However, if someone at any point in the history of your project added a single huge file, every clone for all time will be forced to download that large file, even if it was removed from the project in the very next commit.
+Ci sono un sacco di grandi cose in Git, ma una delle caratteristiche che può creare qualche problemi è che la `git clone` scarica l’intera storia di un progetto, inclusa ciascuna versione di ciascun file.
+Questo va bene se sono tutti sorgenti perché Git è super ottimizzato per comprimere questi dati in modo molto efficiente.
+Se però qualcuno in qualche momento ha aggiunto un file molto grande, ogni clone scaricherà quel file grande, anche se poi quel file è stato cancellato da una commit successiva.
+Questo perché è raggiungibile nella cronologia for all time will be forced to download that large file, even if it was removed from the project in the very next commit.
 Because it’s reachable from the history, it will always be there.

 This can be a huge problem when you’re converting Subversion or Perforce repositories into Git.
 Because you don’t download the whole history in those systems, this type of addition carries few consequences.
 If you did an import from another system or otherwise find that your repository is much larger than it should be, here is how you can find and remove large objects.